edgi-govdata-archiving/web-monitoring-ui/DEPLOYMENT.md

 # Deployment

-Web-monitoring-ui is decoupled from the other web monitoring components and interacts only with [web-monitoring-db](https://github.com/edgi-govdata-archiving/web-monitoring-db) through db's JSON api.
-Anyone with a free Heroku account and credentials to web-monitoring-db can deploy web-monitoring-ui and have a fully functional instance of the application.
+Web-monitoring-ui is decoupled from the other [web monitoring](https://github.com/edgi-govdata-archiving/web-monitoring) components and interacts only with [web-monitoring-db](https://github.com/edgi-govdata-archiving/web-monitoring-db) through web-monitoring-db's JSON api.
+Anyone with a Heroku account and credentials to web-monitoring-db, can deploy web-monitoring-ui and have a fully functional instance of the application.
 You can still deploy without credentials but will not be able to update annotations or make other changes to web-monitoring-db.

 This deployment is simple and consists of: